-I spent about fourteen weeks training for the Boston Marathon this year.
+I spent about fourteen weeks training for the 2018 Boston Marathon.

-It’s challenging to maintain focus for that long and not get distracted from the plan.
+It’s challenging to maintain focus for that long and not get distracted.
 A lot of life can happen over those long weeks of training.

-Before you know it you only have a few weeks to go and it’s time to taper and start to recover from training.
+Before you know it the weeks have flown by and it’s taper time.
 As they say, the days are long but the time is short.

 I spent the two weeks before the race assembling and packing my things.